drupalway/drupal-netsmtp/README.md

     );

-You can then force mails to go throught another server than default by setting the 'smtp_provider' key in the Drupal $message array when sending mail.
+You can then force mails to go throught another server than default by setting the 'netsmtp_provider' key in the Drupal $message array when sending mail.

 ### Overriding the proxy